-The end of a long-term relationship is always difficult and challenging, whether you are the one who ended it or the one who’s been left behind.
+The end of a long-term relationship and moving on is always difficult and challenging, whether you are the one who ended it or the one who’s been left behind.

 Either way, sometimes the easiest thing to do is to simply jump right into a new relationship.